 Meet The 74-Year-Old Queen Of Bangkok Street Food Who Netted A Michelin Star

 Bangkok is legendary for its fun and its food.
-Especially it's street food.
-And one vendors' is so good, it has earned a Michelin star for the second year running.
+Especially its street food.
+And one vendor's is so good, it has earned a Michelin star for the second year running.

 Raan Jay Fai is a small, seven-table joint in Old Bangkok that'd be easy to miss if it weren't for the line.